Protect Yourself from Swimming Pool Liabilities

 Here’s a short summary of what you need to do if you want to avoid fishing dead bodies out of your pool and the costly lawsuits that come with it.

 1. Comply with all safety requirements for your city and state.
 If you can’t afford them, you can’t afford a pool.
 But you’re a good little saver.
 Maybe next year.

-2. FOR LANDLORDS: Include a clause or separate pool disclosure and waiver.
+2. Include a clause or separate pool disclosure and waiver.
+This is a tip for landlords or inestors with rental property.
+Taking a few minutes to do this could save your ass in court.
 That way if some fool wants to work on his swan dive after his tenth martini, he’s already assumed the liability at least in part.
 Your waiver should include the following:

 - Tenants use the pool at their own risk.

-— State that the tenant is responsible for the safety and maintenance of the pool equipment and that they are required to inform you of any safety or repair issues the moment they arise.
+- Tenant is responsible for the safety and maintenance of the pool equipment.
+Make it clear that they are required to inform you of any safety or repair issues the moment they arise.

 - Insure the pool.
 Tell your insurance agent about it.
 If they won’t grant you insurance, close the pool and get it up to their standards.
 Yes, it sucks paying for insurance.
 It sucks more losing your investment.

 - Develop a comprehensive asset protection strategy that includes the property with a pool.
 Ask your attorney what actions you can take to ensure compliance with local law.